Frequently Asked Questions at New Heights

 1. How much will physical therapy cost?

+The cost of therapy depends on the nature of your injury, the results of our initial evaluation, and what you want to accomplish.
 We can give you an estimate of the cost and length of treatment after you have come in for your initial evaluation.

 2. Will my physical therapy be covered by insurance?

+Yes, probably.
+A large number of insurance plans cover physical therapy treatment.
 Check with your insurance plan administrator or call our clinic – (503) 236.3108 – to find out if physical therapy is covered by your insurance.

 3. How long will it take for me to get better?